Moldovan leu: Second series (2018–present)

 In 2017, the NBM announced plans to reintroduce 1 and 5 lei coins alongside new 2 and 10 lei coins citing "superior durability and cheaper manufacturing and maintenance cost over time compared to banknotes" as the main reason and asking people to submit their designs for the new coins.
 The design of the new coins was unveiled on February 28, 2018, featuring elements of both the coat of arms of the Principality of Moldavia on the obverse and the coat of arms of the Republic of Moldova on the reverse, with 1 and 2 lei coins being made from nickel-plated steel and 5 and 10 lei coins featuring a bi-metallic design with elements made from nickel-plated steel and brass-plated steel.
 The new coins were put into circulation starting 28 February 2018.
 All of the new lei coins are currently intended to be used alongside banknotes of equal value.

 Commemorative coins

 Since 1996, several commemorative coins for collectors have been issued.
-A complete listing can be found here.

 Banknotes

 There have been two series of Moldovan leu banknotes.
 The first series was short-lived and only included 1, 5, and 10 lei.
 The front of all of these notes—and all subsequent notes—feature a portrait of Ștefan cel Mare (Stephen the Great, also known as Stephen III of Moldavia), the prince of Moldavia from 1457 to 1504.

 The first two lines of the Miorița (The Little Ewe) ballad appear on the back, printed vertically between the denomination numeral and the vignette of the fortress.
-The Miorița is an old Romanian pastoral ballad considered one of the most important pieces of Romanian folklore.
-The lines “Pe-un picior de plai, Pe-o gură de rai” translate as “Near a low foothill, at Heaven’s doorsill.”
+These lines, “Pe-un picior de plai, pe-o gură de rai”, translate as “near a low foothill at Heaven’s threshold”.